 If your loved one still will not listen, make sure you get help for yourself.
 Find a support group, counselor, or doctor that can help you with any depression or anxiety you have because of living with someone with an addiction, and to learn the best way to interact with your loved one.

-In general, when interacting with an addicted love one, remember to always:
+In general, when interacting with an addicted loved one, remember to always:

 - Set boundaries